Cadifam/DBCFinalProject/Documentation.md

 ## 3. Installation and Dependencies

-### To use loan-model, ensure you have the following dependencies installed:
+### To use the loan-model, ensure you have the following dependencies installed:

         -jupyter notebook
         -pandas